-- If it is an emergency situation call the IOC emergency number on 9297 1601.
-The IOC will call 000 to ensure they respond to the correct location and may connect 000 with you to discuss the incident details. - Use an Apron Emergency Call Point, where the system operates as an intercom.
+- If it is a medical emergency call Ambulance Victoria on 000 first, then the IOC on 9297 1601.
+IOC will direct emergency services to the correct location and liaise with local responding agencies. - Use an Apron Emergency Call Point, where the system operates as an intercom.
 Pressing the red button will automatically call the Integrated Operations Centre.